 Consider a simulation where a mechanical feedback ``event'' occurs and we wish to couple a combination of energy and momentum to the surrounding cells following \citet{hopkins:sne.methods} and \citet{hopkins:fire3.methods} as detailed in Appendix~\ref{sec:methods}.
-Numerically, this manifestly ensures isotropy and translation, Galilean, and rotation invariance plus mass, momentum, and energy conservation.
-The total radial/outward momentum coupled (in the frame of the star) is:
+In the frame of the source (star) $a$, surrounding gas cells $b$ are assigned some scalar products (ejecta mass, metals, thermal or cosmic ray or radiation energy) plus some outward momentum